hsbyte/cookie-bar-consent/README.md

 ### Instructions

 Download the project file.
-Install dependencies using bash.
+Install `node.js` package dependencies using bash.
 Run `gulp build` to build distribution files in the `dist` folder.

 ```bash
 npm install
 gulp build
 ```

+`Gulp` was used to compile and minify the `SCSS` and `JavaScript`.

 ## Configuration

 ### JSON

-If `navigator.language` does not match with any of the data below, the language will default to english.
+> If `navigator.language` does not match with any of the data below, the language will default to english.
 You may also want to add more languages to the json file: `cookiebar.dat`.

 ```bash
 [